 c/o Northwest Registered Agent, LLC, 522 W. Riverside Ave., Suite N, Spokane, WA 99201-0580.

-Where required to provide an actual operating address, to apply for Uniform Product Codes, for example, Forious, Inc. lists Furuisi's address in China.
+Where required to identify an actual operating address, to apply for Uniform Product Codes, for example, Forius, Inc. lists Furuisi's address in China.

 North American Warehouse

-The company's primary warehousing in North America is provided by the retail outlets through which the company sells Forious products: Amazon, Wayfair, Walmart, and so on.
+Much of the company's warehousing in North America is provided by the retail outlets through which it sells Forius products: Amazon, Walmart, and so on.

-Most of these websites provide fulfillment services that receive bulk shipments from China, inventory and store the products in one or more warehouses, pick and pack retail orders as they are received, and ship products to retail customers.
+These online marketplaces provide fulfillment services for third-party sellers.
+They receive bulk shipments from overseas, inventory and store the products in one or more warehouses, pick and pack retail orders as they are received, and ship products to buyers.

-Castlegate Logistics, for example, the captive fulfillment company servicing Wayfair and its subsidiary companies: AllModern, BirchLN, Joss & Main, and Perigold, has sixteen large warehouses spaced throughout the U.S.
+CastleGate is a captive fulfillment company,y affiliated with Wayfair, servicing Wayfair and its subsidiary companies: AllModern, BirchLN, Joss & Main, and Perigold.
+It has sixteen large warehouses spaced throughout the U.S.

-For a foreign company trading in the U.S., this approach to post-sale parts delivery is much more efficient than trying to maintain its own warehouse.
+For a small foreign company trading in the U.S., this approach to product and parts delivery is much more efficient and much less costly than trying to maintain a proprietary warehouse.
+A great many foreign importers follow the same practice.

-All its needs in the U.S. are one or more customer service agents to handle warranty claims and replacement parts requests from customers, then order the necessary parts and faucets from the fulfillment service which takes care of the packaging and delivery for a fee.
+For warranty service, all Furuisi needs in the U.S. is one or more customer service agents in North America to handle claims and replacement part requests from customers, then order the necessary parts and faucets from the fulfillment service which takes care of the packaging and delivery.

-However it does it, Furuisi has ensured that there is adequate customer support available by email and telephone during North American business hours, and replacement parts are quickly shipped from the U.S. The whole process generally takes ten days or less from first contact to delivery.
+However it does it, Furuisi has ensured adequate, but not spectacular, customer support available by email and telephone during North American business hours, and replacement parts are quickly shipped from the U.S. The whole process generally takes ten days or less from first contact to delivery.

 Construction & Materials